InspiryThemes/realhomes-docs/docs/property-settings.md

 ## Map

-**Property Map Settings** can be found in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Property Map**.
+**Property Map Settings** can be found in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Property Map**.
 You can either choose to display the google map or hide it.

 ![Property Map on Property Detail Page](images/single-property-page/property-map.png)